-- (b) Starting from 2009/10 school year, the ratio of graduate teacher posts is 85%.
-The 85% graduate post entitlement of a school is worked out based on the total number of teaching posts provided under the revised teacher-to-class ratios under the new senior secondary (NSS) academic structure as announced in the report on "The New Academic Structure for Senior Secondary Education and Higher Education". (updated on 1 September 2009) - (c) Two posts in the rank of Principal Graduate Master/Mistress (PGM) are provided in an aided secondary school with 15 or more operating classes to be offset by an equivalent number of Senior Graduate Master/Mistress (SGM) posts. - (d) The upgrading arrangement for a Senior Assistant Master/Mistress (SAM) post to a Principal Assistant Master/Mistress (PAM) post for a secondary school with 24 or more classes has ceased since 1 September 2008 upon the enhancement of the graduate teacher ratio.
-With effect from 1 September 2008, serving PAMs with a recognised degree plus teacher training (or equivalent) may apply for re-grading to SGMs to fill up new SGM posts created under the graduate teacher ratio.
-Upon successful re-grading or natural wastage of a serving PAM, the practice of upgrading an SAM post to a PAM post will cease with immediate effect.
-The respective proportions of SAM, Assistant Master/Mistress (AM) and Certificated
+- (b) The ratio of graduate teacher posts of public schools is increased in one go to 100% in the 2019/20 school year.
+The above entitlement of secondary school is worked out based on the revised teacher-to-class ratios under the new senior secondary (NSS) academic structure as announced in the report on "The New Academic Structure for Senior Secondary Education and Higher Education". (updated on 1 September 2019) - (c) Two posts in the rank of Principal Graduate Master/Mistress (PGM) are provided in an aided secondary school with 15 or more operating classes to be offset by an equivalent number of Senior Graduate Master/Mistress (SGM) posts. - (d) One post in the rank of Graduate Master/Mistress (GM) is upgraded to SGM for an aided secondary school with 15 or more operating classes.